goharbor/harbor/docs/user_guide.md

 ### Combining Rules on a Respository

 You can define up to 15 rules per project.
 You can apply multiple rules to a repository or set of repositories.
 When you apply multiple rules to a repository, they are applied with `OR` logic rather than with `AND` logic.
 In this way, there is no prioritization of application of the rules on a given repository.
+Rules run concurrently in the background, and the resulting sets from each rule are combined at the end of the run.

 #### Example 3